-- (a) Definitions.
-As used in this section: - (1) 'Disability income insurance policy' or 'policy' means a policy of accident and health insurance that provides payments when the insured is unable to work because of illness, disease, or injury. - (2) 'Policy' includes the certificates referred to in subsection (b) of this section. - (b) Applicability.
-This section applies to all policies used in this State, including certificates issued under group policies that are used in this State.
-This section also applies to a certificate issued under a policy issued and delivered to a trust or to an association outside of this State and covering persons residing in this State. - (c) Disclosure standards.
-Every disability income insurance policy shall include provisions, where applicable, addressing: - (1) Terms of renewability. - (2) Initial and subsequent conditions of eligibility. - (3) Nonduplication of coverage. - (4) Preexisting conditions. - (5) Probationary periods. - (6) Benefit limitations, exceptions, and reductions. - (7) Elimination periods. - (8) Requirements for replacement. - (9) Recurrent conditions. - (10) Definitions of terms. - (d) Preexisting Conditions.
-If an insurer does not seek a prospective insured's medical history in the application or enrollment process, the insurer shall not deny a claim for disabilities that commence more than 24 months after the effective date of coverage on the grounds the disability is caused by a preexisting condition.
-A policy shall not define a preexisting condition more restrictively than 'a condition for which medical advice, diagnosis, care, or treatment was received or recommended within the 24-month period immediately preceding the effective date of coverage of the insured person.' - (e) Exceptions.
-Nothing in this section prohibits an insurer from: - (1) Using an application or enrollment form designed to elicit the medical history of a prospective insured. - (2) Underwriting based on answers on the form according to the insurer's established standards. - (3) Contesting the answers in accordance with G.S.
-58-51-15(a)(2)a. - (f) Required Provisions.
-Each policy shall include:
+- Definitions.
+As used in this section: (a) - 'Disability income insurance policy' or 'policy' means a policy of (1) accident and health insurance that provides payments when the insured is unable to work because of illness, disease, or injury. - (2) 'Policy' includes the certificates referred to in subsection (b) of this section. - (b) Applicability. - This section applies to all policies used in this State, including certificates issued under group policies that are used in this State.
+This section also applies to a certificate issued under a policy issued and delivered to a trust or to an association outside of this State and covering persons residing in this State. - Disclosure Standards.
+Every disability income insurance policy shall include provisions, where applicable, addressing: - (1) Terms of renewability. - Initial and subsequent conditions of eligibility.
+(2) - Nonduplication of coverage.
+(3) - (4) Preexisting conditions. - Probationary periods.
+(5) - Elimination periods.
+(6) - Requirements for replacement.
+(7) - Recurrent conditions.
+(8) - Definitions of terms.
+(9) - Preexisting Conditions.
+If an insurer does not seek a prospective insured's (d) medical history in the application or enrollment process, the insurer shall not deny a claim for disabilities that commence more than 24 months after the effective date of the insured person's coverage on the grounds the disability is caused by a preexisting condition.
+A policy shall not define a preexisting condition more restrictively than 'a condition for which medical advice, diagnosis, care, or treatment was received or recommended within the 24-month period immediately preceding the effective date of coverage of the insured person.' - Exceptions.
+Nothing in this section prohibits an insurer from: (e) - Using an application or enrollment form designed to elicit the medical (1) history of a prospective insured. - Underwriting based on answers on the form according to the insurer's (2) established standards. - Contesting the answers in accordance with G.S.
+58-51-15(a)(2)a.
+(3) - Required Provisions.
+Each policy shall include: (f) - A description of the principal benefits and coverage provided in the (1) policy.